Curt-Lucas/Security-Research/Completed Operations/OPDESERTTHORNS/README.md

  - Finished Intelligence Data

 ## Lessons Learned
- - Automotive grommit found within a vehicles engine bay, usually along the inside edge of the hood, can be used to circumvent security controls such as; barbed wire, razor wire or constantine wire by acting as a mechanical shield.
+ - Automotive grommit found within a vehicles engine bay, usually along the inside edge of the hood, can be used to circumvent security controls such as; barbed wire, razor wire, or concertina wire by shielding attackers from the intended countermeasures.
- - Automotive grommit, or items similar in nature, may assist in the circumvention of electrified perimeter fencing by acting as an electrical insulator.
+ - Automotive grommit, or items similar in nature, may assist in the circumvention of electrified perimeter fencing by insulating attackers from electrical components.